mayacoding1/mayacoding1/README.md

 ## Hello! :D 👋
-Just a beginnner programmer looking to program FTC robots!
+Just a beginnner programmer learning Java for FTC!

 ## About me:
 Pronouns: she/her